 - Shares the organization’s marketing and talks up the panel and panelists about the event on social media.

 - A few days in advance of the panel, sends a reminder to the panelists and cheerleads.
 Makes panelists comfortable and enthused to show up and do their thing.
+You may also find out that someone won’t be showing up and waited to tell you, or told someone else and that message didn’t get to you.

 - Makes panelists and the audience as comfortable as they reasonably can.
 If the area near the door gets clogged, encourages people to come farther into the room.
 Asks people to spread out or move closer – whichever is likely to enhance the experience.
 If the panel is 90 minutes or more, puts in a break where people can stand up for a minute or two, get some water, or race out to the bathroom.
 Reads the room.